kildom/zerotier-management-action/README.md

 # ZeroTier Management Action

-This Action is designed to work after the [zerotier/github-action](https://github.com/marketplace/actions/zerotier).
+This action should be executed after the [zerotier/github-action](https://github.com/marketplace/actions/zerotier) to manage your local and remote network members.

-The *ZeroTier Management Action* can adjust a local network member configuration and wait for the others to be ready.
+## Sample Usage

 ```yaml
 - uses: zerotier/github-action@v1.0.1